FranckyU/FranckyU/README.md

 # Andy, 👋 from the exotic island of Madagascar!

-*I'm a T-shaped engineer crafting great code with good balance from this savory remote location.*
+*I'm a T-shaped engineer crafting great code with good balance from this savory remote location.* 🌴 🌞

-My core skills orbit around **Full-Stack SaaS platforms engineering**.
+⚛️ My core skills orbit around **Full-Stack SaaS platforms engineering**.

-I work fully remote from GMT+3 collaborating with great teammates around the :earth_americas: stretching from US-PST to far-east Asia.
+🌍 I work fully remote from GMT+3 collaborating with great teammates around the globe stretching from US-PST to far-east Asia.

-I took key roles as **Senior/Lead/CTO** within US/EU/MENA based companies for the past 8+ years.
+🚀 I took key roles as **Senior/Lead/CTO** within US/EU/MENA based companies for the past 8+ years.
 My latest **Founding-Engineer** endeavors can be seen at <a href="https://apidojo.com" target="_blank">Apidojo</a> and <a href="https://conflexity.com" target="_blank">Conflexity</a>

 ### Let's simply map it...